 Introduction

-This morning, we’ll start by visiting the Grey Glacier viewpoint, taking in the breathtaking views of the massive ice formations.
+This morning, we’ll start by visiting the Grey Glacier viewpoint to take in the breathtaking views of the massive ice formations.
 From there, we’ll head to a secluded beach near the ranger station, a quiet spot to relax before continuing our adventure.

 Next, we’ll hike to the suspended bridges, located at the end of the O-Trek, where we’ll get an incredible panoramic view over Grey Glacier.
 After exploring, we’ll return to Grey Shelter for lunch.